-Welcome to the NeurIPS 2024 NeuroAI Workshop!
-This workshop aims to bring together researchers and practitioners from the fields of neuroscience and artificial intelligence.
+Welcome to the NeurIPS 2025 NeuroAI Workshop!
+Building on the success of our inaugural event, this year’s workshop continues to bring together researchers and practitioners from neuroscience and artificial intelligence to deepen cross-disciplinary collaboration and insight.

 This burgeoning NeuroAI field is anchored by several key research areas including but not limited to: